tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-dependabot/overview.md

 ### Version 1.0.2

-- Syncs with GitHub Plugin to get Dependency Vulnerabilities
+- Syncs with GitHub plug-in to get Dependency Vulnerabilities
 - Show data in metrics bar
 - Show data in insights
 - Used GraphQL queries